StyraOSS/opa-java-wasm/Readme.md

 We want **fast**, **in-process** and **secure** OPA policies evaluation, and avoid network bottlenecks when using [opa-java](https://github.com/StyraInc/opa-java).

-Using this integration you can switch from the traditional integration pattern:
+Using this integration for policy evaluation you can switch from the traditional integration pattern:

 <p align="center">
   <picture>